Natalie8a/Natalie8a/README.md

  - [ ] ^--Did you check it out? 😊

-💻 Full-Stack developer in the making 🤓 | Polyglot 🗣️ (6 spoken languages🌍) | Recovering perfectionnist💯 (trying to find the ✨perfect✨😉 balance between *irrealistically ideal right now* and: done, works, looks good, and could *later* be improved if need be).
+💻 Full-Stack developer in the making 🤓 | Polyglot 🗣️ (6 spoken languages🌍) | Recovering perfectionnist💯 (trying to find the ✨perfect✨😉 balance between *unrealistically ideal right now* and: done, works, looks good, and could *later* be improved if need be).
 Oh, I also have a master's degree in philosophy btw 😊.
 # In a nutshell🐚